lukaprijatelj/UNIVERSITY-Diploma-Assignment/README.md

 npm run build
 *Build task will be read from scripts property of the package.json file.

-## Building submodule with Typescript Compiler
-tsc
-*It will use properties from tsconfig.json file in the root directory.

-## Building submodule with SASS
-sass stylesheets/_root.scss ../../stylesheets/namespace-html.css --style compressed

 # Used ports
 HTTP protocol uses port 30003
 SocketIO library uses port 30004